-Through pen, pencil and stylus, Shital Verma continues to successfully encapsulate the soul of renowned personalities in his portraits.
+Through pen, pencil, and stylus, Shital Verma continues to successfully encapsulate the soul of renowned personalities in his portraits.
 The ballpoint and digital artist reveals his secrets on how to capture the spirit and essence of individuals in portraits.

 From the narrow lanes of Banaras, Shital Verma, the current National Design Editor of Navbharat Times, continues to stun the world with his art.
 His art journey carried him to various fields such as lifestyle magazine design, children’s books, packaging design, ad campaigns, logo design, and digital illustration to name a few.
-Verma pursued Fine Arts in the Banaras Hindu University.
+Verma pursued Fine Arts at Banaras Hindu University.

 What inspired you to take up portraiture among all the other genres in art?

-Shital: As a child, I read many books, comics, and other literary works; this enhanced my ability to visualize the scenes, which I tried to capture through my artworks.
+Shital Verma: As a child, I read many books, comics, and other literary works; this enhanced my ability to visualize the scenes, which I tried to capture through my artworks.
 I also tried to draw portraits of public figures and celebrities.
 Many great artists on the Ghats of Banaras performed live paintings; such exposure to great artworks pushed me to pick up my pencil and draw.

 Who is your greatest inspiration in the art field?